New students guide:

 Guildroom at Linnanmaa campus

 OLTO’s guildroom (HK208) is located at the end of Chemistry corridor on second floor.
 You can usually access it easily by walking till the end of Chemistry corridor and taking a right.
 There’s a door on the right which leads to a staircase, up the stairs and then you’re there!
 There are signs to help to guide the way.
-Lately going to the guildroom has been a bit more difficult though because of renovations, but we inform about the changed routes via Guildroom at Linnanmaa campusemail regularly.
+The guildroom has been closed lately due to the corona situation, but we hope to open it after summer.

 The guildroom is a part of a guildroom complex, and Atlas, Histoni, Valenssi, ESN and Niso live there as well.
 We have a common kitchen, restrooms, a multipurpose room and a meeting room.
 You can use the rooms for studying, playing or just hanging around.
 There’s a lot of sofas for lounging in the multipurpose room and a video projector which can be used in guild events like movie nights.
 In the meeting room there are tables, chairs and computers for intense studying and a Darts board.
 In the kitchen there is a fridge, microwave oven and OLTO’s own coffee maker.
 Booking lists for the rooms can be found from the rooms’ doors.
 The guild boards can book the rooms for guild’s own use, for example for a meeting or a game night.
 It’s good to check there is no booking for another guild when you are using the room.

 OLTO’s own room is located on the corridor of the guildroom complex (you can’t be fooled by the big OLTO sign).
 There’s a big sofa, a coat rack for clothes, shelves for mugs and other things and two tables and chairs.
 There’s also OLTO’s own microwave oven.
 OLTO also has a computer for its members and some old exam papers in a physical format and other helpful papers.
-Official exam archive is on the website https://olto-kilta.fi/tenttiarkisto/.
-The info board has the newest meeting calls and you can leave feedback for the board into the feedback post box.
-You can buy coffee, tea and sweets from the guild room.
+Official exam archive is on the website https://www.olto.fi/en/exam-archive/.
+The info board has the newest guild meeting calls and you can leave feedback for the board into the feedback post box.
 And what’s more important, you can most likely find nice company from there!

 For more information, contact the guild room representative.